 For more on base training check out the Ask a Cycling Coach Podcast Ep 281.

 For most cyclists, late fall and early winter signals the start of a new training season— which means the start of base training.
 Base training lays the foundational fitness and the necessary capabilities for the more specialized training that happens in later training phases.
 With workouts that target your aerobic fitness, muscular endurance, and sustained power capabilities, the Base Phase is the natural place to start the season and the best way to prepare for the harder work that lies ahead.

 The start of base training poses some important questions.
-You might be wondering if you need base training this year, or if doing some early season racing might hinder you progression.
-To ensure you’re jumping into the right training phase and planning out your base season correctly, here’s a run down on the goals of base training, and clarity on a few base training myths.
+You might be wondering if you need base training this year, or if doing some early season racing might hinder your progression.
+To ensure you’re jumping into the right training phase and planning out your base season correctly, here’s a rundown on the goals of base training, and clarity on a few base training myths.

 Base Training Goals